0xAX/linux-insides/SyncPrim/sync-1.md

 }
 ```

-As I wrote above, we will not consider stuff here which is related to debuggin or tracing.
+As I wrote above, we will not consider stuff here which is related to debugging or tracing.
 The main point of the `lock_acquire` function is to disable hardware interrupts by the call of the `raw_local_irq_save` macro, because the given spinlock might be aqcuired with enabled hardware interrupts.
 In this way the process will not be preempted.
 Note that in the end of the `lock_acquire` function we will enable hardware interrupts again with the help of the `raw_local_irq_restore` macro.
 As you already may guess, the main work will be in the `__lock_acquire` function which is defined in the [kernel/locking/lockdep.c](https://github.com/torvalds/linux/blob/master/kernel/locking/lockdep.c) source code file.

 The `__lock_acquire` function looks big.
 We will try to understand what does this function do, but not in this part.
 Actually this function mostly related to the Linux kernel [lock validator](https://www.kernel.org/doc/Documentation/locking/lockdep-design.txt) and it is not topic of this part.
 If we will return to the definition of the `__raw_spin_lock` function, we will see that it contains the following definition in the end: